bethovenacha/ecommerce/README.md

 A demonstration of skills with React.js/Asp.net/Docker/Kubernetes

 # acha
-- is a react app that contains the code for an ecommerce app
+- is a react app that contains the code for an ecommerce shop
 - displays the concept of components, state, properties, http, etc..

 # server